artela-network/aspect-example/curve_reentrance/README.md

 **assembly/aspect/aspect.ts**

-This is a simple Aspect that can detect reentrant attack by checking the callstacks during the transaction execution, and it will revert the transaction if it observed any duplicate calls on the call path.
+This is a runtime reentrant protection Aspect that can detect reentrant attack by checking the callstacks during the transaction execution, and it will revert the transaction immediately if it observed any duplicate calls on the call path.

+To reproduce the attack and show how Aspect can protect runtime reentrancy, we have provided 2 files in the `scripts` folder: `curve-reentrancy` and `curve-reentrancy-with-aspect`, where,

+- `curve-reentrancy` will deploy the attack contract and Curve contract, and make the attack.
+You can observe a successful reentrancy by running this script.
+- `curve-reentrancy-with-aspect` will not only do the above steps but also deploy and bind the reentrancy protection Aspect to the Curve contract before the attack.
+You will observe a reentrancy failure by running this script, since the reentrancy will be stopped by the Aspect.

 ## Pre-requisites